fatcheetah/transit-memory-webapi/jmeter_test/readme.md

 Using JMeter to perform some endpoint testing and response time tests.
 Full output details of the test can be viewed by cloning this repo and opening the index.html file inside 'transit_report'

+> transit_report is the details of  `.web` version of the application.
+The `.httplistener` is not performant enough to run a full test.

 ## Test Plan

 The JMeter test plan (.jmx) increase the number of active threads (users) every minute until 1000 users have run for a full minute.